yeoldegrove/osism.github.io/docs/guides/deploy-guide/examples/testbed.md

 It is also possible to exchange your username/password to a token, for further use with the cli.
 The `token issue` subcommand returns an SQL table, in which the `id` column's `value` field contains the token:

+See chapter "Usage the Openstack CLI" for basic openstack usage.
 ```sh
 openstack \
  --os-cacert /etc/ssl/certs/ca-certificates.crt \